Written by Chun-Yi Lee.

 In other words, the driving force of the NSP is not the Taiwanese government, but social forces.
 Therefore it will be very interesting to observe in the New Year how Taiwan and China interact through the third party, the South East Asian countries.
 Observers of the cross-Strait relationship need therefore to also look at the South East Asian countries, with the implication of retrieving US power in the region.
 As a result, the cross-Strait relationship will no longer be a bipolar game, but a multipolar one.

 Chun-Yi Lee is the Founding Editor of Taiwan Insight, Director of the Taiwan Study Programme and an Assistant Professor in the School of Politics and International Relation at the University of Nottingham.
+This article was first published on Taiwan Insight and can be found here.
 Image Credit: CC by Wikimedia Commons.